letsencrypt/ct-woodpecker/README.md

   * **startIndex** - an optional integer specifying the treesize to start checking for inclusion from.
-This is useful if you start `ct-woodpecker` monitoring against a log that already has a large tree to let `ct-woodpecker` skip ahead to the `startIndex`.
+This is useful if you start `ct-woodpecker` monitoring against a log that already has a large tree, since it lets `ct-woodpecker` skip ahead to the `startIndex`.

 * **logs** - an array of one or more CT logs to be configured.
 Each log is composed of a config object with the following fields: